variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-01-acupuncture--gynecology-problems-am-i-a-good-fit-to-help-you-with-your-problem.md

 My education continued when I lived in China for a stint to do clinical internships in a gynecology wing of what they call “hospitals”.

-In China they integrate western and Chinese medicine much more than we do here, and since Chinese medicine is still their first course treatment for most gynecology problems, it’s used extensively.&nbsp; Chinese medicine gynecology in China primarily means herbal medicine, so my internships involved watching case after case of herbal consultations.
+Since herbal medicine is still their first course treatment for most gynecology problems, it’s used extensively.
+Each week I observed hundreds and hundreds of women being treated with herbs for their gynecology problems, and getting better.

-The clinic was extremely busy and it was not uncommon to see 20 women/hour.
-In one 3 hour shift you’d see more patients than you’d see in a week in most western clinics.&nbsp; (Many of these women came weekly so just had to update the doctor on changes.
-New patients were given more time)

-I not only got a crash course in gynecology, but it was actually \*advanced\* gynecology compared to what's commonly taught to acupuncturists in the US.
-Because Chinese medicine is used in China for not only so many MORE gynecology conditions, but for more SEVERE gynecology conditions than it's used for in the west; I saw things I would never see here in the US.
+[Because Chinese medicine is used in China for not only so many MORE gynecology conditions, but for more SEVERE gynecology conditions than it's used for in the west; I saw things I would never see here in the US.](/make-an-appointment/){: .call-to-action}I not only got a crash course in gynecology, but it was actually \*advanced\* gynecology compared to what's commonly taught to acupuncturists in the US.

 The most significant thing to come out of this for me is: I left convinced that Chinese medicine can treat even conditions that we’d think are “too severe” for little ol’ Chinese medicine.
 You can read a good example of this in my [fibroid post](/2017/09/03/successfully-treat-fibroids-with-acupuncture-herbs/).